Arc-Computer/CL-Bench/CONTINUAL_LEARNING_PLAN.md

 - **Token costs:** Use smaller seeds for development; reserve full runs (Claude/GPT) for nightly pipeline.

 ## 7. Next Steps (immediate)
-1. Align with Atlas team to scope adapter orchestration & PLM hooks (Issue #14); build stub that emits adapter events into telemetry and validates against `atlas env init` discovery expectations.
-2. Expand negative-case coverage from customer taxonomy (`Agent tasks - updated.csv`) to close Issue #13 and feed verifier regression tests + Atlas evaluation.
-3. Prepare Postgres-backed baseline reruns (Issue #12) using the new snapshot/reset tooling; document token/cost assumptions for customer share-outs and Issue #21 comparisons.
+1. Finalize failure taxonomy blueprints (Issue #13) and feed them into the case generator plans.
+2. Implement the synthetic case generator and refresh manifests/seeds to reach ≥1,500 scenarios (Issue #22).
+3. Integrate the Atlas continual-learning adapter and ensure telemetry emits adapter/PLM events (Issue #14).
+4. Re-run baselines on the new dataset and update docs with token cost + reproduction steps (Issue #12).
+5. Extend analytics/reporting to cover the expanded corpus and prep comparative views (Issue #4).
-4. Draft the Atlas uplift evaluation/checklist (Issue #21) so the hand-off bundle scope is clear ahead of integration completion.
+6. Execute the Atlas uplift evaluation and assemble the customer hand-off bundle (Issue #21).
-5. Continue weekly sync with Federico’s team to surface telemetry progress and gather pending failure traces.
+7. Continue weekly sync with Federico’s team to surface telemetry progress and gather pending failure traces.

 ---
 _Document owner:_ **Jarrod Barnes**